-No LINN funds, assets or services will be used for political contributions, directly or indirectly, unless allowed by applicable federal, state, local and foreign laws, and approved in advance by the CEO.
-LINN is committed to fostering a safe and productive work environment based on mutual respect.
-We are all expected to support this effort.
+- No LINN funds, assets or services will be used for political contributions, directly or indirectly, unless allowed by applicable federal, state, local and foreign laws, and approved in advance by the CEO or his designee. - Company contributions to support or oppose public referenda or similar ballot issues are only permitted with advance approval of the CEO or his designee.